Updated August 25, 2023

-Introduction To Oil Paint Filter in Photoshop
+Introduction to Oil Paint Filter in Photoshop

 The filter Oil Paint was first implemented in Photoshop CS6 as an actual filter.
 But it vanished for whatever reason at first Photoshop CC.
 Fortunately, the Oil Paint filter is back from November 2015!
 And although it essentially is the same filter as it was in CS6 (which isn’t bad), the CC version is now carrying a much lower, less frightening dialog that makes it simpler to use than ever before.

-One of the common techniques most of us attempt to apply a colored impact to a picture at one point.
+One of the common techniques most of us attempt is to apply a colored impact to a picture at one point.
 The Photoshop CS4 and CS5 extensions called Pixel Bender containing an Oil Paint layer have been in place for some moment now.

 In the Photoshop CS6 filter line-up, this filter is currently a continuous residence that is simpler to operate than in older variants of Photoshop.
-Here we will demonstrate how our test picture can be prepared for use with the Oil Paint solution and then the filter is applied.
+Here we will demonstrate how our test picture can be prepared for use with the Oil Paint solution, and then the filter is applied.
 Start with a tiny picture if you use your own picture, as the screen operates finest when not stretched too far.

 Smart Oil Paint Filter